TriliumNext/helm-charts/README.md

 ### Example values

-Below are some examples of what you could provide for the chart's values.
+Below are some examples of what you could provide for the chart's values, for additional examples, please check out [the examples folder](./examples/).

 ```yaml
 image: